Welcome to the Easy MTD help.

 - Submitting a VAT return

-- Submitting a quarterly update
+- Submitting an Income Tax quarterly update

 Associated figures cannot be manually specified when performing these actions because it would break HMRC digital link rules.

-NOTE: Text (txt) and comma separated values (csv) files are unsupported for all figures except those required by the actions listed above.Selecting a Figures File
+Note: Text (txt) and comma separated values (csv) files are unsupported for all figures except those required by the actions listed above.

 An Excel (xlsx, xls, xlsm), text (txt) or comma-separated values (csv) file containing figures that need to be submitted to HMRC, must be selected.
+Easy MTD windows that allow this contain a Figures File panel (see figure below).

 - Locate the Excel (xlsx, xls, xlsm), text (txt) or comma-separated values (csv) file where the figures are stored.